- The Distance Carbon FLZ is a premium lightweight, semi-adjustable, z-fold trekking pole with carbon shaft.

 Trekking pole supported shelters have become really popular among lightweight backpackers, in part because they save weight by not requiring separate tent poles.
 If you want to use one of these tents or tarps with your trekking poles, you’ll need to consider compatibility.

 The Distance Carbon FLZ poles offer a middle ground.
-Their small adjustable range is compatible with many shelters, and allows for easily tightening up the pitch in the middle of a stormy night.
+Their small adjustable range is compatible with many (but not all) shelters and allows for easily tightening up the pitch in the middle of a stormy night.
 This is the number one reason I prefer the Distance Carbon FLZ over the fixed-length Z version for backpacking.

 Other Distance Poles from Black Diamond